shamEiNew/shamEiNew/README.md

 I'm currently deep in the mathematical trenches exploring:

 - **Category Theory and Software foundations**
-  *Understanding how symbolic AI can be built*
+  *Understanding how super intelligent systems can be built with foundations in Type theory*

 -  **Algorithmic Techniques in Group Theory**
   *Uncovering computational patterns in algebraic structures*